alleyinteractive/alley-scripts/packages/build-tool/README.md

 }
 ```

-Because `wp-scripts` is a dependency of `@alleyinteractive/build-tool`, you can also run `wp-scripts` commands from the scripts configuration in your `package.json` file.
-Because `@alleyinteractive/build-tool` calls `wp-scripts` it can also run any `wp-scripts` command as a wrapper.
+Because `wp-scripts` is a dependency of `@alleyinteractive/build-tool`, you can also run `wp-scripts` commands such as [packages-update](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/#packages-update) from the scripts configuration in your `package.json` file.
+Because `@alleyinteractive/build-tool` calls `wp-scripts` directly it can also run any `wp-scripts` command as a wrapper.

 _Example:_